KDLO-FM

 KDLO-FM (96.9 MHz) is a radio station broadcasting a classic country format serving Watertown, South Dakota, United States.
-The station is owned by Alpha Media, through licensee Digity 3E License, LLC.
+The station is owned by Connoisseur Media, through licensee Alpha 3E License, LLC.
 The 100,000 watt, 1600 ft tower is located in Garden City, South Dakota.

 History

 KDLO-FM went on the air in 1968 and was the sister station to KDLO-TV, which was licensed to nearby Florence.
 Midcontinent Broadcasting owned both stations until 1994, when KDLO-FM was sold to the Sorenson Broadcasting Corporation.
 Sorenson was later bought by Digity, which in turn sold all its stations to Alpha Media.

+On May 22, 2024, Alpha cut ties with all local broadcasters of the South Dakota stations.
+Informing them only after their shift was over they were no longer employed.
+Alpha Media merged with Connoisseur Media on September 4, 2025.

 Programming

 John Seiber, formerly of KBWS-FM in Sisseton, South Dakota, is the morning announcer for this station.